Surprising Facts About Castor Oil

 The next day, I would try it on my face and eyes and I would be truly amazed with its really quick results in softening my forehead wrinkles and fine lines and making my skin incredibly soft as well as deeply moisturized.

-I read, for example, that because of Castor Oil’s laxative properties, it was used as a torturing method by the Spanish Nationalists, led by Francisco Franco, during the Spanish Civil War but was given also to patients in hospitals to damage them because nobody would suspect that a natural oil could be responsible for diarrhea and some other negative side effects.
+I read, for example, that because of Castor Oil’s laxative properties, it was used as a torturing method by the Spanish Nationalists, led by Francisco Franco, during the Spanish Civil War but was given also to patients in hospitals to make them worse because nobody would suspect that a natural oil could be responsible for diarrhea and some other negative side effects.

 There were also a lot who are using it as an anti inflammatory with great results.
 After that, I have recommended it as a natural anti inflammatory alternative to my mother for her neck pain and waiting to see what the results will be.